igaster/laravel-theme/README.md

 ## Assets Managment (Optional)

 This package provides intergration with [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) component.
 All the features are explained in the official documentation.
-Although Orchestra/Asset is installed along with this package, **it's use is optional.**
+If you don't need the extra functinality you can skip this section.
+Orchestra/Asset is NOT installed along with this package - you have to install it manualy.

-To use the Orchestra\Asset you must require it in your composer.json (see the [Official Documentation](https://github.com/orchestral/asset)) and then add in your Providers array:
+To install Orchestra\Asset you must add it in your composer.json (see the [Official Documentation](https://github.com/orchestral/asset)) and then add in your Providers array:

     'Orchestra\Asset\AssetServiceProvider',
     'Orchestra\Html\HtmlServiceProvider',

-and add the Asset facade in your `Facades` array in `app/config/app.php`
+Add the Asset facade in your `Facades` array in `app/config/app.php`

     'Asset' => 'Orchestra\Support\Facades\Asset',